ibm-cloud-docs/direct-link/diversity-models.md

 # Models for Diversity and Redundancy in Direct Link

 This document gives a series of schematics related to issues of redundancy and diversity, which can help you find a model for creating the most successful {{site.data.keyword.cloud}} Direct Link deployment to meet your needs.
 The schematics are arranged in increasing levels of complexity and also according to the Direct Link offering that each one is illustrating.
-Direct Link is not an inherently redundant service at the cross-connect router (XCR), customers have the responsiblity for creating redundancy through their border gateway protocol (BGP) schemas.
+Direct Link is not an inherently redundant service at the cross-connect router (XCR), customers have the responsibility for creating redundancy through their border gateway protocol (BGP) schemas.

 ## Section 1: Relatively simple configurations that achieve diversity